AsaiYusuke/jsonpath/README.md

 Output   : 1
 ```

-### Asterisk in qualifier
+### Wildcard in qualifier

-The asterisk in qualifier can be specified mixed with other subscript syntaxes.
+The wildcard in qualifier can be specified mixed with other subscript syntaxes.

 ```text
 JSONPath : $[0,1:3,*]